nerdschoolbergen/git/exercises/exercise-3.md

 - Configure git to use KDiff3 as the default merge tool.

 - Type the following from the Stack Owerflow post into your terminal without copy & pasting http://stackoverflow.com/a/33348841
+  * If you are on MacOS and installed KDiff3 with the binary: Move the KDiff3.app file into your `Applications` folder and use the path `/Applications/kdiff3.app/Contents/MacOS/kdiff3`

 - Go to https://github.com/nerdschoolbergen/git-mergedemo
   * In the "Branches" dropdown list, verify that there are 3 branches: master, develop, and conflict.